rabbitmq/rabbitmq-website/site/management.md

   * <*resource_server_id*>`.tag:administrator`
   * <*resource_server_id*>`.read:*/*/*`

+We use the setting `management.oauth_scopes` to configure the scopes.
+It is a space-separated field.

 ### Configure OpenID Connect Discovery endpoint

 By default, RabbitMQ assumes the OpenID Connect Discovery endpoint is at `<management.oauth_provider_url>/.well-known/openid-configuration`.
 If your endpoint differs, you can set yours via the `management.oauth_metadata_url` setting.